psevon/exceptions-and-raii-in-c/README.txt

 "finally" blocks by RAII style programming, where resources are released automatically when they go out of scope.
-This project provides both unique pointers that always have a single owner, but ownership is transferrable, and shared pointers with reference countyers.
+This project provides both unique pointers that always have a single owner, but ownership is transferrable, and shared pointers with reference counters.

 The project is divided in the following library modules: